alessandro-andrea/pixartprinting-cart-api/CONTRIBUTING.md

 The interface has the role to manage all information about items and cart totals, and it follows REST/CRUD pattern to do it.

-The interface has its own versioning system and, at this time, it's "v1": this slug is important and required for future updates or improvements.
+The interface has its own versioning system and, at this time, it's `v1`: this slug is important and required for future updates or improvements.

+In case of error, the interface returns a textual error in a field called `error_msg`.

 ## Retrieve a cart (GET)
 To obtain the current cart opened by a customer in an ecommerce, the interface required a _customer_id_ and an _ecommerce_id_.